pytorch/xla/docs/source/learn/pytorch-on-xla-devices.md

 Using these flags during development can help identify potential issues early in the development cycle.
 The recommended approach is to:

-* Use ``PT_XLA_DEBUG_LEVEL=2`` during initial development to identify potential synchronization points
+* Use ``PT_XLA_DEBUG_LEVEL=2`` during initial development to identify potential materialization points
-* Apply ``_set_allow_execution(False)`` when you want to ensure no tensor synchronization occurs during tracing
+* Apply ``_set_allow_execution(False)`` when you want to ensure no tensor materialization occurs during tracing
-* When you see warnings or errors related the tensor synchronization, look into the code path and make appropriate changes.
+* When you see warnings or errors related the tensor materialization, look into the code path and make appropriate changes.
 The example above moved the flag to the `__init__` function which does not depend on the model input during runtime.

 For more detailed debugging information, refer to the [XLA troubleshoot](https://github.com/pytorch/xla/blob/master/docs/source/learn/troubleshoot.md#pytorchxla-debugging-tool).